 The modern Aluminium version can be machined to very tight tolerances giving a snug fit.
-That snug fit is totally dependant on the screws connecting both parts.
+That snug fit is totally dependent on the screws connecting both parts.

 A modern stock/chassis based around the classic Remington 700 action.
 Dolphin Gun supplied a large lug which provides a perfect flush fit to the machined recess in the chassis.
 Surfaces mate superbly and the v block chassis system negates bedding.

 Many bolt action rifles have a classic two action screw set up – one screw in front of the trigger guard and one behind or in the grip.
 There are rifles which have different placement or number of action screws so check your diagram before loosening or tightening things at random.
 There are a variety of opinions regarding the exact torque settings.
 Now if you really want to get Zen about things you could take a range of suggested settings and load test your rifle with several different settings.
 Different levels of torque on the action are going to effect barrel harmonics so I feel it is a relatively simple and worthwhile procedure.
 I undertook this testing on a Remington 700 Varmint barrelled action and Manners T5 stock and mini chassis.
 The rifle certainly had a preference.

 Remington 700 type action in standard stock (no mini chassis) is 1.1NM – 1.7NM (Remingtons data).
 This is in my opinion because non bedded standard stocks are poor quality and lack the strength to torque down the screws further.

 Remington 700 into a mini chassis/bottom metal is 5.1nm to 7.3NM.

 Winchester standard stock 2.8NM